iai-group/guidelines/github/Code_review.md

   * Docstrings
     - There should be docstrings for files, classes, and methods.
     - Exceptions: @property methods
-  * Compliance with style guide regarding formatting and naming conventions, etc.
+  * Compliance with style guide regarding formatting and naming conventions, import ordering, etc.
+  * Test coverage